interplaynetary/p2p-template/resources/surplus.md

 - A housing cooperative in Denmark whose surplus space becomes available through chains of mutual recognition
 - A food forest in Thailand whose surplus production strengthens your local food security

 All of these connections become possible through no more than six degrees of mutual recognition distributions.
-This isn't just an abstract possibility — it's mathematical certainty based on network theory combined with free association's distribution mechanics.
+This isn't just an abstract possibility — it's mathematical certainty based on network-mathematics (contribution-graphs and contribution-distance) combined with free association's distribution mechanics.

 The result?
 A world where:
 * Every individual has potential access to humanity's full cooperative wealth